 Our merch store

 Arts & Culture

-Concept drawing of our building facade
+Concept drawing of the Hall's building facade

 Black and Tan Hall looks forward to stewarding this community space toward opening in 2022.
 As we continue to renovate, plan and build, your voice is critical in shaping our future.
 So is your support.
 Consider helping Black and Tan Hall cross the finish line by making a gift to support renovations, programming and staffing.